PROxZIMA/.dotfiles/README.md

     $ ln -s '/full/path/to/.dotfiles/.icons/default/vsc/' $prefix
     ```
 - Open `$prefix/workbench.html` and add `<link rel="stylesheet" href='vsc.css'>` inside the `<head>` tag.
 - Restart Vscode.
-Now Vscode will show a popup `Your code installation appears to be corrupt` as you modified a core file.
+Now Vscode will show a popup `Your code installation appears to be corrupt` because a core file is modified.
 To fix this open command palette and execute `Fix Checksums: Apply`.
 Restart again.
   - Perform above 2 steps every time vscode is updated.
 - ***Boom!!!***
 - If you don't want to touch the core file (which is not a big deal) you can use [`Customize UI`](https://marketplace.visualstudio.com/items?itemName=iocave.customize-ui).